 The Aarschot Church of Our Lady and the city is going to have a New Peace Carillon.
 This instrument will consist of 51 new heavy-profile bronze bells, symbolizing the number of countries that had troops in Flanders during the First World War.
 Parts of old artillery shells from World War I will be melted in the 7 tons bronze bells, as an important symbol for peace and reconciliation.
-The bells of the new carillon will be installed between level 585 and 885, the cabin and keyboard on level 885.
+The bells of the new carillon will be installed on level 585.

 Plan: Architect Bart Macken

 The idea for a new carillon was proposed by mr. Huub Gerits, when he was appointed dean of the Aarschot Church of Our Lady.
 He was surprised that this beautiful church did not house a carillon, like any other Flemish city.
 As Percival Price wrote, "A church tower without bells is like a body without a soul", Huub had a similar expression: "A city without a carillon is like a small village".

 Organising committee of the Aarschot Peace Carillon project: Members of the City councel and the Church responsibles in front of the Church of Our Lady.

 WARS BELLS AND PEACE in AARSCHOT